Dubosej1/blackjack-trivia/docs/basic-rules.md

 ## Bust

-If your HAND has over 21 pts, then your Hand will BUST.
-When this happens, the round will immediately end and Player’s HAND loses the round.
-The Dealer’s HAND can also BUST, and they will lose the round.
+Whenever a hand goes over 21 total pts, then that hand is a [BUST].

-If a Player’s split hand BUSTS, then the round will continue as normal unless all split hands BUSTS, then the round immediately ends.
+If PLAYER's hand BUSTS, then the round immediately ends and PLAYER automatically loses.
+DEALER doesn't play their turn.

+DEALER's hand can also BUST.
+When this happens, normally it's an automatic loss for DEALER.

+If a PLAYER's Split Hand BUSTS, it's an automatic loss for that hand.
+However, the round still continues as normal, in order to determine the outcomes of the other Split Hands.
+If all the other Split Hands already have an outcome determined (such as BUST, CHARLIE or SURRENDER), then the round ends and DEALER's turn is skipped.

+>:warning: **WARNING**:
+>When a Split Hand and DEALER's hand both BUST, then that Split Hand will still lose.

-## Trivia Question
+## Trivia Mode

-In normal play, whenever you HIT or DOUBLE DOWN, you will be asked a Trivia Question.
-If you successfully answer the Trivia Question, then the Dealer will deal you the card.
-If you get the question wrong, then you will automatically STAND and it’ll be the Dealer’s Turn.
-See the TRIVIA section for more info about this.
+In this game app, whenever PLAYER `Hits` or `Doubles Down`, they will be asked a Trivia Question.

+If they correctly answer the Question, then DEALER will deal them the card.
+If they answer incorrectly, their hand will automatically `Stand`.

+By default, Trivia Mode is active.
+But this can be changed

+#### Question Types

+PLAYER can select the difficulty of the question they have to answer, either EASY, MEDIUM or HARD.
+There are bonuses for answering MEDIUM and HARD difficulty questions.
+See the next subsection "Trivia Credits" for more info.

+The question is chosen at random from a variety of different categories.
+They can either be a Multiple Choice question or True/False question.

+#### Trivia Credits

+Trivia Mode has its own point system named [TRIVIA CREDITS].
+PLAYER starts out with 10 Credits.

+PLAYER loses 1 Credit for every incorrect answer.

+PLAYER can gain more Credits by answering questions of a certain difficulty.

+- EASY questions earn no Credits

+- MEDIUM questions earn 1 Credit

+- HARD questions earn 5 Credits

+If PLAYER runs out of Trivia Credits, its GAME OVER.

+## Turning off Trivia Mode

-NOTE: You can turn the Trivia Question feature off with the “Trivia Mode” setting via the Options Menu.
-See OPTIONS for more info.
+By default, Trivia Mode is active.
+But this can be changed with the ["Trivia Mode"](options-menu.md#trivia-mode) setting in the Options Menu.
+Click the link for more info.

+When Trivia Mode is inactive, when PLAYER `Hits` or `Doubles Down`, they'll receive their card from DEALER like a regular game of Blackjack.

 H2: Soft Hands vs Hard Hands